Cuprum77/uwuipy/README.md

 # uwuipy
-An advacned uwuifier for python.
+An advanced uwuifier for python.
 ## Install
 To install just use PyPI `pip install uwuipy`
 ## Usage